Please select a facility below or scroll down to find out more information about our properties.

 THE ROTARY ROOM

 The first floor Rotary Room serves as an excellent location for smaller events, adjacent to the museum galleries.
 When the room is set lecture-style it can comfortably seat up to 70 people.
 This 30’ x 24’ room also accommodates up to 100 for stand-up receptions and 48 people for sit down parties such as bridal showers and christenings.
+The Rotary Room is now equipped with its own digital projector and retractable screen.

 The light-filled May Classroom is a convenient meeting or break-out space also on the first floor.
 The May Classroom evokes a turn-of-the century schoolroom with vintage blackboards.
 The 30’ x 22’ room is ideal for committee meetings, hands-on projects, workshops and break-out groups.
+The May Classroom is now equipped with its own digital projector and retractable screen.

 - In addition to its expansive meeting rooms, the Keeney Center offers unique and delightful amenities, both inside and out.